 After early breakfast, you’ll go on an exciting 4x4 game drive to explore the river valleys and search for wildlife, including the famed desert-adapted elephant.
-There’s an option to stop for a picnic lunch en route, and visit the local attractions if you haven’t already done so.
-Once you return to camp, you may have time for a guided nature walk or simply enjoy some well-deserved downtime.
+There’s an option to stop for a picnic lunch en route, and to visit the local attractions if you haven’t already done so.
+Once you return to camp, you may have time for a guided nature walk or to simply enjoy some well-deserved downtime.

 Day 7: Damaraland to Southern Etosha National Park